-We have a unique set of assets that allow us to acquire customers at scale through our first-party Consumer products as well as through our Enterprise two-sided marketplace solutions.
-We have leading technology and data processing capabilities that allow us to capitalize on the structural advantages inherent in being a digitally native, data-driven, customer-centric and built-to-scale platform.
-Our media assets and creative capabilities serve to capture the culture of money and provide engaging insights through diverse media channels in support of both our Consumer and Enterprise strategies.
-Our strategies are designed to continue building upon the momentum we have generated to date to create even greater lifetime value for our customers.
+We have a unique set of assets that allow us to reach and acquire customers at scale.
+We have leading technology and data processing capabilities that allow us to capitalize on the structural advantages inherent in being a digitally native, data-driven, customer-centric and built-to-scale platform with a vast and expanding network of partners.
+Our media assets and creative capabilities, which combine with our connected lifestyle and intelligent marketing efforts, deepen engagement in support of both our Consumer and Enterprise strategies.
+Our strategies are designed to continue building upon the momentum we have generated to date to create hyper-personalized experiences and even greater lifetime value for our customers.